Xilinx/VMC_Help/HDL/delay_ssr/README.md

 but no initial value other than zeros.
 The figure below shows the Vector Delay block behavior when L=4 and Period=1s.

-Figure: Vector Delay block behavior when L=4 and Period=1s

 ![](./Images/lua1538085457280.png)